 1) If I am selected for a research award, do I need a work permit to start the award?

 Yes.
-As part of the application process, you must already have a work permit valid to work full-time (37.5 hours per week) and until the end of the research award period.
+For awards in Ottawa, you must already have a Canadian work permit.
+If you hold a student work permit and you are offered a research award recipient opportunity, it will be conditional upon obtaining a valid full-time (37.5 hours per week) work permit from May 1, 2023, until the end of the research award period.

 2) I am a student enrolled in a master’s program.
 Am I eligible for a research award?

-In principle yes, but we suggest you read the specifications of the area that interests you because the eligibility criteria may vary from one area to another.
+Yes, but we suggest you read the specifications of the area that interests you because the eligibility criteria vary from one area to another.
 Please note that you must meet all criteria and be able to work on a full-time basis.

 3) What is the duration of the award?